AI in College Admissions Research: 4 Major Studies

-3 studies on AI in college admissions: detection hits F1=0.998, the SES admit gap widened 31% post-ChatGPT, and AI-labeled essays lose 22% authenticity.
+4 studies on AI in college essays: detection F1=0.998, SES admit gap widened 31%, AI essays lose 22% authenticity, AI writes male and privileged.

-Three large studies from 2024 to 2026 — two from the same Cornell team, one from the nonprofit Foundry10 — have moved the conversation about AI in college admissions out of speculation and into evidence.
-They report that classifiers can separate human from LLM-written essays at F1 = 0.998 (Cornell, Jan 2026), that the admit-rate gap between higher- and lower-SES applicants widened by 31% after ChatGPT's release (Cornell, Feb 2026), and that when readers are told an applicant used ChatGPT, perceived authenticity drops from 3.98 to 3.09 on a 5-point scale (Foundry10, July 2024).
+Four large studies from 2024 to 2026 — three from the same Cornell team (one with Stanford), one from the nonprofit Foundry10 — have moved the conversation about AI in college admissions out of speculation and into evidence.
+They report that classifiers can separate human from LLM-written essays at F1 = 0.998 (Cornell, Jan 2026), that the admit-rate gap between higher- and lower-SES applicants widened by 31% after ChatGPT's release (Cornell, Feb 2026), that when readers are told an applicant used ChatGPT, perceived authenticity drops from 3.98 to 3.09 on a 5-point scale (Foundry10, July 2024), and that AI essays linguistically align with male, continuing-generation, and high-economic-connectedness applicants — with GPT-4 even more skewed than GPT-3.5 (Cornell + Stanford, Sep 2024).

 This post is the literature review.
 Not "do colleges check for AI" — for that, see the Turnitin truth and our 174-school policy classification.
 Here we ask the narrower, more useful question: what does the actual research say, where does it agree, where does it disagree, and what does it not yet know?